DinerIsmail/xrcambridge.org.legacy/_includes/content/divestment-guide.md

     * Any other information you think is relevant (e.g. perhaps you have decided to engage your pension provider to ask that they also divest, or maybe you'd like to also declare a climate and ecological emergency)

-2. A page/post on your website detailing the same details as above in perpetuity.
+2. A page/post on your website with the same details as above in perpetuity.
 It must:
     * Be easily accessible to the public, students, and staff
     * Show up in your website's search results for the keywords 'divest' or 'divestment', and the category of investment you are divesting from (e.g. 'fossil fuels')